EthylOH/EthylOH-Python/lessons/chapter-7/chapter-7.md

 ### 3. The Task

-Build a calculator using `input` and mathmatical operators.
+Build a calculator using `input` and mathematical operators.